Issues and Challenges

 In addition, the water in many streams is often too warm and doesn’t have enough dissolved oxygen to support salmon.
 And there are too few areas of suitable or accessible habitat.

 In this region, it is estimated that the habitat has declined.
 While restoration of all lost habitat is neither practical nor necessary, success in recovering salmon runs will require both restoring degraded habitat as well as protecting functioning habitat.

-Excess fine sediment from logging roads causes many problems for bull trout, including: smothering fish eggs, insects, and plants; clogging fish gills and impairing breathing; increasing water temperature; and decreasing light, which can affect plant growth and the ability for bull trout to see their prey.
+Excess fine sediment from logging roads causes many problems for bull trout, including the following: smothering fish eggs, insects, and plants; clogging fish gills and impairing breathing; increasing water temperature; and decreasing light, which can affect plant growth and the ability for bull trout to see their prey.
 Worse, excess sediment can change the shape and route of the stream and reduce lateral and vertical stability and the ability to store floodwater.
-Also, some nutrients and toxics attach to soil particles, hitchhiking a ride to water bodies.
+Also, some nutrients and toxics attach to soil particles, hitchhiking a ride to other water bodies.

 Large wood, such as trees and root wads, in streams is deficient in many watersheds due to past logging and stream cleaning.
 To solve this problem, streamside forests are being protected, and areas where forests have been removed are being replanted with native trees and shrubs.

 - 67 blockages, impediments, and barriers impeding passage